These are complex disorders. They require a complex approach.

-Atypical Eating Disorders
+Atypical Eating Behaviors

 Orthorexia is a term coined by Steven Bratman, MD, to describe his own experience with food and eating.
 It is not an officially recognized disorder, but is similar to other eating disorders – those with anorexia nervosa or bulimia nervosa obsess about calories and weight while orthorexics obsess about healthy eating (not about being ‘thin’ and losing weight).
 Learn more.

 Not a recognized medical diagnosis, diabulimia refers to the condition in which an individual with an eating disorder, who also has diabetes, manipulates insulin levels to manage weight.
 It carries serious health consequences.
 Learn more.